Business Strategy—Employer Identification Number (EIN)

 3. Why do I need an EIN?

-4. How to apply?
+4. How do you apply?

 Applying for an Employer Identification Number (EIN) is a free service offered by the Internal Revenue Service.
+Go to www.irs.gov/ein

-5. Will my EIN expire?
+5. Will your EIN expire?

-An Employer Identification Number (EIN), also known as a Federal Tax Identification Number, is a unique 9-digit number assigned by the IRS to entities for tax purposes.
-EINs never expire, and once an EIN is assigned to an entity, it will not be reissued even if the entity disappears.
+No. An Employer Identification Number (EIN), also known as a Federal Tax Identification Number, is a unique 9-digit number assigned by the IRS to entities for tax purposes.
+EINs never expire, and once an EIN is assigned to an entity, it will not be reissued even if the business entity disappears.

 6. Changes in EIN?

-If the principal person changes or the address changes fill out a 8022 B to inform the IRS within 60 days of change.
+If the principal person changes or the address changes, fill out a 8022 B to inform the IRS within 60 days of change.

-How to Cancel your EIN and close your IRS business account
+7. What if you close your business?
+How to cancel your EIN and close your IRS business account:

 Employer identification number – or EIN – assigned to your business is the permanent federal taxpayer identification number for that business.
 To cancel your EIN and close your IRS business account, you send IRS a letter that includes:

-• The complete legal name of the business
+- The complete legal name of the business

-• The business EIN
+- The business EIN

-• The business address
+- The business address

-• The reason you wish to close the account
+- The reason you wish to close the account

 If you kept the notice that IRS sent you when the EIN was assigned, you should enclose a copy of it with your EIN cancellation letter.
 Call IRS at 1-800-829-4933 to find out the specific address to send both documents to IRS.